Bell's Theorem for Temporal Order: Results

-The example above simply illustrates that in general relativity causal structure is dynamical and depends on the stress-energy tensor of the matter degrees of freedom.
-Preparing different matter distributions on a space-like hypersurface can result in different causal relations between events in the causal future of the preparation event.
+The example above simply illustrates that in general relativity causal structure is dynamical and depends on the stress-energy tensor of the matter degrees of freedom: Preparing different matter distributions on a space-like hypersurface can result in different causal relations between events in its causal future.

-\section{Quantum control of temporal order}
+\subsection{Quantum control of temporal order}